kovidgoyal/calibre/manual/viewer.rst

 -------------------

-You can look up the meaning of words in the current book by opening the :guilabel:`Lookup/search panel` via the viewer controls.
-Then simply double click on any word and its definition will be displayed in the lookup panel.
+You can look up the meaning of words in the current book by opening the :guilabel:`Lookup/search word panel` via the viewer controls.
+Then simply double click on any word and its definition will be displayed in the Lookup panel.

 Copying text and images